inzapp/sigmoid-classifier/README.md

 # Sigmoid Classifier

-The sigmoid classifier is a classifier that classifies the active function of the output layer by using sigmoid.
+The sigmoid classifier is a classifier that sigmoid output as activation function.

-A typical classification model has a softmax avtivation in the last layer and is trained through the cce loss function.
+A typical classification model has a softmax avtivation in the last layer and is trained through the CCE loss function.

 It's very good and we're using it a lot.

-So why use the sigmoid activation when there is a very good combination of softmax + cce?
+So why use the sigmoid activation when there is a very good combination of softmax + CCE?

 ## Unknown class